obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Extending ObsidianHtml/Modules.md

 **All** the in- and outputs will be written to that one folder.
 Subfolders are allowed, so one can choose to write to `html_output_folder/obs.html/module_data/md/...`  and `html_output_folder/obs.html/module_data/html/...` to discern similar outputs at different phases of the compilation.

 ## Module structure
-A module is any class that implements the `obsidianhtml.modules.ObsidianHtmlModule` abstract base class, e.g.:
+A module is any class that extends the `obsidianhtml.modules.ObsidianHtmlModule` abstract base class, e.g.:

 ``` python
 from obsidianhtml.modules import ObsidianHtmlModule